 The coastal village of Setafao Saipipi sought Seacology’s help to expand its marine conservation efforts.
-It had already established a 10-acre protected area in its inner reef, with a conservation building (fale).
+It had already protected its 10-acre inner coral reef and wanted to enlarge the protected area to 50 acres.

-It wanted to enlarge the protected area, to link the inner reef to the fringing reef, increasing the area protected to 50 acres.
-This will conserve fish and coral communities from the reef front, reef crest, and back reef.
+The bigger protected area will conserve fish and coral communities in the reef front, reef crest, and back reef.
 It will be much more effective at protecting juvenile populations of economically important fishes and invertebrates.
-It will also protect part of the vital fringing reef, where many varieties of brilliantly colored fish, and six species of giant clam are found.
+It will also protect part of the vital fringing reef, where many varieties of brilliantly colored fish, and six species of giant clam, are found.
 The community expects its efforts to serve as a model for other villages interested in reef management.